niakosseva/final-project-urbanaura/README.md

-Urban Aura is a modern e-commerce web application built with Spring Boot and Thymeleaf, designed to provide a seamless online shopping experience.
+A modern e-commerce web application built with Spring Boot and Thymeleaf, designed to provide a seamless online shopping experience.
 This project is part of my Spring Advanced Course at SoftUni and showcases my ability to build a full-stack web application with a robust backend and a responsive frontend.

 Key features:
 User Authentication & Security – Spring Security with role-based access.